Top 20 TestNG Interview Questions and Answers

 Q #9) How will you define grouping in TestNG?

-Answer: We can define grouping in TestNG using groups attribute as shown below:
+Answer: We can define grouping in TestNG using the groups attribute as shown below:

 @Test(groups=”title”)